Categories &

 h = keyHash (str), base also generates a 64-bit hash code using base as the offset basis for the FNV-1a hash algorithm. base must be a uint64 integer type scalar.
 Use this syntax to cascade keyHash on multiple objects for which a single hash code is required.

-Note that unlike MATLAB, this implementation does no use any random seed.
+Note that unlike MATLAB, this implementation does not use any random seed.
 As a result, keyHash will always generate the exact same hash key for any particular input across different workers and Octave sessions.

 string: TF = iscolumn (str)